 “As for that on the fine soil, these are the ones who . . . bear fruit with endurance.”—LUKE 8:15.

-1, 2. (a) Why are we encouraged by brothers and sisters who keep preaching in territories where many do not listen?
+1, 2. (a) Why are we encouraged by those who faithfully preach in unresponsive territories?
 (See opening picture.) (b) What did Jesus say about preaching in his “home territory”?
 (See footnote.)

-SERGIO AND OLINDA are a pioneer couple in the United States.
-They are both over 80 years old.
-Lately, their sore legs make it difficult for them to walk.
-But, as they have done for many years, they walk to a busy square in their town at seven o’clock in the morning.
-They take their place near a bus stop and offer our publications to people walking by.
-Most people ignore them, but Sergio and Olinda stay in their spot and smile at those who look at them.
+SERGIO AND OLINDA are a pioneer couple in their 80’s who live in the United States.
+Lately, their sore legs make moving about more difficult.
+Still, as they have done for decades, in the morning they walk to a square in a busy section of town, arriving there at seven o’clock.
+They take their place near a bus stop and offer our Bible literature to passersby.
+Most people ignore them, but the couple remain in their spot, smiling at those who look at them.
 At noon, they slowly walk home.
-The next morning, at seven o’clock, they go back to the bus stop.
-They keep preaching six mornings a week, throughout the year.
+The next morning, at seven o’clock, they are back in the square.
+In fact, this faithful couple are busy preaching the Kingdom message there six mornings a week, year-round.

-2 Like Sergio and Olinda, there are many faithful brothers and sisters who have been preaching in their home territory for many years, even though most people do not listen.
-Maybe you preach in a territory like that too.
-If so, we commend you, because you endure and continue to preach even though it is difficult.* (See footnote.)
-Your example encourages many brothers and sisters, even those with years of experience.
-Notice what some circuit overseers have said: “When I work with such faithful brothers and sisters in the ministry, I feel energized by their example.”
+2 Like Sergio and Olinda, many faithful brothers and sisters around the world have been preaching for decades in unresponsive home territories.
+If that challenge describes your situation, we warmly commend you for your endurance.* Your steadfastness in serving Jehovah is a source of encouragement for many—even for experienced fellow believers.
+Note these expressions made by circuit overseers: “When I work with such faithful brothers and sisters in the ministry, I feel energized by their example.”
 “Their faithfulness encourages me to persevere and to be courageous in my own ministry.”
 “Their example warms my heart.”

 3. What three questions will we consider, and why?